To create something exceptional, your mindset must be relentlessly focused on the smallest detail

 A lead at a show may be the first opportunity your company has to begin a positive customer relationship.
 If the information you provide to sales is limited to just a name, email and a phone number, then you are limiting their ability to make a positive connection.

-The 7 steps you can take to help your sales or marketing team make the most of the leads gathered at the show:
+The 7 steps to help your sales or marketing team make the most of the leads gathered at the show:

 Start MIND EXPLORING before the show— GET TO KNOW WHAT IRKS YOUR VISITORS